fuyuncat/rquery/README.md

    - @R[side work id][filed name/id] : The referred side work data set queried by MEANWHILE command. "side work id" is the sequence id of the side work query in MEANWHILE command, starting from 1; "filed name/id" is the field name, alias or ID (starting from 1).
 Note: if R is defined in the user defined dynamic variable, the first dataset of @R will be the user defined variable values, the index of the dataset retrieved from MEANWHILE will start from 2.<br />
    - @% : Number of the fields.<br />
    - @N : The last field, it can be an expression, e.g. @(N-3) .<br />
+   - @nodeid : An unique sequence id of the node of the tree in the hierarchical query.<br />
+   - @isleaf : Indicate if the node is a leaf in the hierarchical query .<br />
+   - @level : The level of the node in the tree in the hierarchical query .<br />
 - Fields:<br />
 Fields are the Capturing Group or Named Capturing Group in the regular expression.
 If it's a Named Capturing Group, the name can be used as the field name, or a variable @N or @fieldN can be mapped to a Capturing Group. <br />
 - Functions:<br />